-As part of this functionality, the switchover allow-checkpoint-processing-active CLI command is introduced that allows Active state to be pushed immediately after the "Config Push Complete", and checkpoints are processed even after the chassis moves into Active state.
+As part of this functionality, a new CLI command (switchover allow-checkpoint-processing-active) is introduced that allows Active state to be pushed immediately after the "Config Push Complete", and checkpoints are processed even after the chassis moves into Active state.
 This results in reducing the overall Failover time.